-Alison Perkins and Nicolas Brown are one of the brightest Irish music duos in America.
+Alison Perkins and Nicolas Brown are one of the brightest Irish music duos in the United States.

-They have been playing music on the uilleann pipes, flute and fiddle together for close to a decade.
-Since the recent release of their debut album, All Covered With Moss they have been bringing their close musical partnership to the stage.
-As individuals, they have performed at festivals and concerts across the North America.
-Together, they research forgotten settings of obscure tunes and introduce them to audiences with a style that is at once unapologetically old fashioned, fresh, vibrant and spirited.
-Following the release of their CD, they have brought their signature sound to audiences on tours throughout the country.
+They have been playing music on the uilleann pipes, flute and fiddle together for fifteen years.
+Since the release of their album All Covered With Moss, they have been bringing their close musical partnership to the stage.
+Together and as individual artists, they have performed and taught at festivals, concerts, and tionóil across North America.
+The two musicians research forgotten settings of obscure tunes and introduce them to audiences in a musical style that is bold, spirited, unique, and undeniably rooted in the tradition.
+Over the years, they have continued to hone their signature sound and perform for Irish traditional music fans across the country, from

 All Covered With Moss was released in October 2016, to much critical acclaim.
-They have been praised as “one of the best fiddle and uilleann pipes albums of the past ten years.”
+The album has been praised as “one of the best fiddle and uilleann pipes albums of the past ten years.”
 (Irish Music Magazine), "a duo that listens to each other, responding in the moment with structure and spontaneity; blissfully at one in their loose and elastic athleticism" (Songlines Magazine UK), as well as "a grand duo and a lovely racket."
 (The Irish Echo)

-The two met at the 2007 Goderich Celtic festival, where Alison was performing with the Irish singer Sean Keane.
-Not long after they began dating, and five years later they got married at a musical barn wedding in Alison’s hometown.
+The two met at the 2007 Goderich Celtic festival, where Alison was performing with the Irish singer Seán Keane.
+Not long after they met they began dating, and five years later they got married at a musical barn wedding in Alison’s hometown.
 Instead of a first dance, they had a first tune, “Johnny Cope”, which is included on their album.

 ”An excellent piper who incorporates smart, subtle touches in his ornamentation and regulator work to yield a smooth, gentlemanly style.”